vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/IOCs.md

 ## SPAWN Ecosystem (Edge Device Malware)

 SPAWN is a modular malware ecosystem used by UNC5221 to compromise internet-facing edge devices (VPN appliances, firewalls, load balancers).
-Understanding SPAWN is critical because it represents the typical initial access vector that leads to BRICKSTORM deployment.
+SPAWN is the typical initial access vector that precedes BRICKSTORM deployment.
 These devices are high-value targets because they handle authentication, often have access to internal credentials, and are difficult to monitor with traditional endpoint security tools.

 ### SPAWN Components